ifconfig-me/Path-Traversal-Scanner/README.md

 # Path-Traversal-Scanner

 This is a bulk scanner for detecting Path Traversal vulnerabilities based on my previous work [CVE-2024-4956 Bulk Scanner](https://github.com/ifconfig-me/CVE-2024-4956-Bulk-Scanner).
 This scanner scans a list of URLs for path traversal vulnerabilities.
-It has built-in user agents and rotates between targets to avoid WAF (though this may not always be effective, lol).
+It has built-in user agents and rotates between targets to avoid WAF (I think so, lol).

 ![image](https://github.com/user-attachments/assets/448c2dd0-4258-4830-9b04-c8ae673001a5)